-'''

-public void

-visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor)

-throws ForEachTerminationException
+public void visitChildren(java.util.function.Consumer<java.lang.ThreadGroup> visitor) throws ForEachTerminationException

-'''

 Performs some operation on all the children of the current group.
 The traversal of the children continues as long as visitor does not throw a ForEachTerminationException.
 Thus the traversal can be prematurely ended by visitor throwing this exception, e.g., when a particular element is found.
+It is equivalent to a call to visitChildren(Consumer, boolean) with recurse set to false.
+Please note that this method is not thread safe, as it uses methods from ThreadGroup that are not thread safe.